 Swiss health authorities defend Covid strategy

-Anne Lévy, the director of the Federal Office of Public Health (FOPH), has defended the order for 61 million doses of Covid-19 vaccine during the pandemic.
+Anne Lévy, the director of the Federal Office of Public Health (FOPH), has defended the order of 61 million doses of Covid-19 vaccine during the pandemic.

 +Get the most important news from Switzerland in your inbox

-“At the start of the pandemic, competition for supplies was fierce,” Lévy said in an interview with the SonntagsBlick, published on Sunday.
-“It wasn’t clear which company had the best vaccines,” she added.
-“Imagine if we had bet on the wrong product or ordered too few doses.”
+“At the start of the pandemic, competition for supplies was fierce,” Lévy said in an interview with the SonntagsBlick.
+“It wasn’t clear which company had the best vaccines – imagine if we had bet on the wrong product or ordered too few doses,” she added.

 Switzerland administered 17 million vaccine doses on its territory and sent eight million to other countries.
-The rest was partly destroyed, partly not delivered, but paid for.
+The rest was partly either destroyed or not delivered, yet paid for.

-SonntagsBlick pointed out that over 70% of the vaccine doses paid for in Switzerland were not used.
+SonntagsBlick pointed out that over 70% of the vaccine doses paid for by Switzerland were not used.
 Lévy responded that Switzerland followed a strategy “based on safety”.
-Parliamentary oversight also found that the measures taken were justified.
-In the event of a pandemic, it is better to order too much than too little, she said.
+Parliamentary oversight also found the measures to be justified.
+In a pandemic, it is better to order too much than too little, she said.

-By the start of 2026, Swiss authorities had logged 408 claims for compensation for vaccine-related damages.
+Meanwhile by the start of 2026, Swiss authorities had logged 408 claims for compensation for vaccine-related damages.
 According to Lévy, 300 of these have been rejected after initial examination, two accepted and two refused, while others are still pending.

 More